V2X-Real: a Large-Scale Dataset for Vehicle-to-Everything Cooperative Perception: Tasks

 \textbf{V2X-Real-V2V: }Only Vehicle-to-Vehicle collaboration is considered in this dataset.
 Additional scenarios collected in V2V corridors are used to supplement intersection scenarios with more diverse data distribution.

-\textbf{V2X-Real-I2I: }In this dataset, Infrastructure-to-Infrastructure collaborations are studied, which is critical for intelligent transportation system.
+\textbf{V2X-Real-I2I: }In this dataset, Infrastructure-to-Infrastructure collaborations are studied, which is critical for intelligent transportation systems.

-Contrary to DAIR-V2X, which concentrates solely on vehicle-centric V2I collaboration, and V2V4Real, which is customized for V2V cooperative perception, the above-mentioned datasets have been meticulously crafted to cater to the wide-ranging research interests of the broader V2X community.
+Contrary to existing works tailored for a single collaboration mode, the presented datasets have been meticulously crafted to cater to the diverse research interests of the broader V2X community.